Jirei/cube-react-component/README.md

 #### Ease of use

-This package exports multiple variables with values & TypeScript types you may want to use when using this cube: the default breakpoints, an array with the names of the faces, a type that only accepts the names of the faces, etc. Look at the [API documentation](https://Jirei.github.io/cube-react-component) for more details about what is available (everything is listed in the navigation section).
+This package exports multiple variables with values & TypeScript types you may want to use when using this cube: an raay with the names of the default breakpoints, an array with the names of the faces, a type that only accepts the names of the faces, etc. Look at the [API documentation](https://Jirei.github.io/cube-react-component) for more details about what is available (everything is listed in the navigation section).

 #### Reliability